utexas-bwi/rocon_scheduler_requests/README.rst

 subscribes to an allocation topic named **/rocon_scheduler** of type `scheduler_msgs/SchedulerRequests`_.
 Any rocon service or application sending messages to that topic is called a **requester**.
-Each requester assigns itself a `Universally Unique Identifier`_ and subscribes to a feedback topic using the hexadecimal string representation of its unique ID, in the form **/rocon_scheduler_0123456789abcdef0123456789abcdef**.
+Each requester assigns itself a `universally unique identifier`_ and subscribes to a feedback topic using the hexadecimal string representation of its UUID, in the form **/rocon_scheduler_0123456789abcdef0123456789abcdef**.
 The scheduler will provide status feedback on that topic via `scheduler_msgs/SchedulerRequests`_ messages.